NoushinP/task-board/README.md

-In this task-board project we aim to perfom the following functions:
+In this task-tracker project we aim to perfom the following functions:
 (Updated)

+Link to the assignment page: https://noushinp.github.io/task-board/

 "WHEN I open the task board
 THEN the list of project tasks is displayed in columns representing the task progress state (Not Yet Started, In Progress, Completed)